gymreklab/cse185-spring18-week5/labreport/CSE185_Week5_LabReport.md

 * How did you "clump" variants into independent signals?
 Describe the parameters you used for plink.

 ### Eye color prediction (0.5 pt)
+* What method did you use to compute eye color (e.g. script? excel spreadsheet?)
+* Describe any additional methods or datasets you used to interpret what the variants might be doing.

 ## Results (2 pts total)